go-delve/delve/Documentation/cli/config.md

 prompt | Controls Delve's command line prompt.
-Use `help config prompt` for documentation on the available escape codes. prompt-color | Prompt color, as a terminal escape sequence. show-location-expr | If true the 'whatis' command will print the DWARF location expression of its argument. source-list-arrow-color | Source list arrow color, as a terminal escape sequence. source-list-comment-color | Source list comment color, as a terminal escape sequence. source-list-keyword-color | Source list keyword color, as a terminal escape sequence.
+Use `help config prompt` for documentation on the available escape codes. prompt-color | Prompt color, as a terminal escape sequence. show-location-expr | If true the 'whatis' command will print the DWARF location expression of its argument. show-raw-strings | If true, print string values as-is with %s (no quoting or escaping) rather than with Go's %q. source-list-arrow-color | Source list arrow color, as a terminal escape sequence. source-list-comment-color | Source list comment color, as a terminal escape sequence. source-list-keyword-color | Source list keyword color, as a terminal escape sequence.